-The average traditional lawn tractor with a 48 inch deck mows at 4 mph, averaging 1.6 mph at 80% efficiency.
+The average traditional lawn tractor with a 48 inch deck mows at 4 mph, averaging 1.6 acres per hour at 80% efficiency.
 At 5 mph, a 48" Exmark zero turn mower at 80% efficiency mows 1.95 acres per hour.

 One of the benefits to a zero-turn mower is that the cut quality improves.
 For most mowers, you lose cut quality once you start to approach the highest speeds.
 But zero-turns are designed to cut at higher speeds.
 They generally have a higher blade tip speed than garden tractors, and their deck design allows for better clipping handling.
 This means you work efficiently, with less mowing time but high cut quality.